aurovrata/ReOrder-posts-within-categories/README.txt

 ReOrder Post Within Categories is used to sort posts (and custom post type) in any custom order by drag & drop interface.
 It works with a selected category, each category can have different order of same post.

-New enhanced **version 2.0** with grid-layout and multi-drag itnerface to ease sorting of large list of posts.
+New enhanced **version 2.0** with grid-layout and multi-drag interface to ease sorting of large list of posts.
 Makes use of [SortableJS](https://sortablejs.github.io/Sortable/) plugin.
 If you are using this plugin for a commercial website, please consider making a donation to the authors of the SortableJS plugin to continue its development.

 = Thanks to =
 [Nikita Spivak](https://wordpress.org/support/users/nikitasp/) for the Russian translation.